googleapis/google-cloud-python/packages/google-cloud-spanner/docs/batch-usage.rst

 ######################

-A :class:`~google.cloud.spanner.batch.Batch` represents a set of data modification operations to be performed on tables in a dataset.
+A :class:`~google.cloud.spanner.batch.Batch` represents a set of data modification operations to be performed on tables in a database.
 Use of a ``Batch`` does not require creating an explicit :class:`~google.cloud.spanner.snapshot.Snapshot` or :class:`~google.cloud.spanner.transaction.Transaction`.
 Until